 Here’s what I know.

 I know that for a lot of my students, they get home and find an older brother or sister to care for them instead of an adult.
-I know these moms and dads often work the third shift.
+Moms and dads often work the third shift.
 I know for that some of my students, it is a struggle to get dinner together, much less find their folder and track down a family member to sign it.
 I know that giving a consequence, or not giving a child a reward because an adult at home did not sign a reading log is unfair to that child.
 Period.

 How I Revamped Our Nightly Reading Routine